pintaguras/holaspmv/README.md

 Hola SpMV requires an additional buffer for load balancing, which is to be executed on the GPU before launching SpMV.
 To query the size of the buffer, call the HolaSpMV function with a nullptr.

-mtx matrices can be downloaded from [SuiteSparse](https://www.cise.ufl.edu/research/sparse/matrices/) Hola has been evaluated with on all reasonably sized SuiteSparse matrices.
+mtx matrices can be downloaded from [SuiteSparse](https://www.cise.ufl.edu/research/sparse/matrices/).
+Hola has been evaluated on all reasonably sized SuiteSparse matrices.

 ---
 ### Resources